georgegach/image-color-name/README.md

-# image-color-name
+# imagecolor
-Named color extractor from an image
+Extract a named color from an image